Using GIMP bump map tool as a watermark for photos

 Scale your logo and create a new image

-The first thing to do is decide what size you want your photos to be displayed at, in the case of this tutorial our photos are 524×393px.
+The first thing to do is decide what size you want your photos to be displayed at and how much space the logo will take up.
+Keep it small enough so as not to ruin the photo.

-On the image toolbar create a new blank image
+In the active window create a new blank image

 For this exercise the logo background is transparent, so choose a transparent fill for the new image.